 Barclays names ex-FSA boss Sants as compliance chief

-LONDON Dec 12 (Reuters) - Barclays has appointed Hector Sants, former boss of Britain's financial regulator, to oversee its compliance and relationship with governments and regulators as it looks to repair its battered reputation.
+LONDON (Reuters) - Barclays (BARC.L) has appointed Hector Sants, former boss of British regulator the Financial Services Authority, to oversee its compliance and relationship with governments and regulators as it looks to repair its battered reputation.

-Barclays said on Wednesday Sants will oversee all compliance activities across the bank, including all regions in which it does business.
+Barclays said Sants will oversee compliance activities across the bank in all the regions in which it does business.
 The appointment marks a change to the bank's structure with all compliance staff reporting to one individual for the first time.
-Sants will report directly to Chief Executive Antony Jenkins.

-Sants stepped down as chief executive of the Financial Services Authority in June and had also held talks with accountancy firm Deloitte, as a welter of new financial industry rules has put expertise in regulation at a premium.
+Sants stepped down as chief executive of the FSA in June and had also held talks with accountancy firm Deloitte, as a welter of new financial industry rules has put expertise in regulation at a premium.